LangeSymposium/Lange-Symposium/README.md

 This annual event was launched in 2020, and is supported in part by a grant from the National Human Genome Research Institute; R25 HG011845.
 To read about the **[Ken Lange Symposium Endowment, click here](https://compmed.ucla.edu/ken-lange-symposium-endowment)**.
 To make a gift, [click here](https://giving.ucla.edu/Campaign/Donate.aspx?SiteNum=3167&fund=64621O&code=M-19409).

+### Contact

+For more information contact [Jeanette Papp](mailto:jcpapp@ucla.edu?subject=Lange_Symposium_2023)

+### Diversity Travel Awards

+To honor Professor Lange's committment to diversity in biomedical research, each year we offer travel awards for attendees who will further the goal of increasing the diversity of the biomedical workforce.
+This includes persons from historically underrepresented groups (i.e., racial and ethnic minorities, first-generation college students, and persons with disabilities).
+You may also apply if you are faculty from an advanced degree granting institution with a high enrollment of underrepresented minority students, who would be interested in partnering with UCLA faculty to make symposium and workshop material available to their students.

+Travel awards cover travel within the U.S., meals, and lodging.
+For more information contact [Jeanette Papp](mailto:jcpapp@ucla.edu?subject=Lange_Symposium_2023)

 ### Past Events

 Information about past events, including links to selected video recordings, slides, software, exercises, and tutorials, are available at the links below